cw: violence, blades, persecution, body control, body horror

 SO MISCELLANEOUS

-Chere pulls at her Holic Choker and it just tightens, cuts up her air flow, and wires signals through her skin to change her chemistry flow.
+Chere pulls at her holic choker and it just tightens, cuts up her air flow, and wires signals through her skin to change her chemistry flow.
 She can’t remember if she set it that way.

 If she didn’t, if it’s started making decisions on its own, then she’s in trouble.
 To be fair, she’s always safe.
 The trouble is somewhere inside her.

-It’s already hard to find it, with the Choker patterning her brain back into a normal groove.
+It’s already hard to find it, with the choker patterning her brain back into a normal groove.
 It’s not digging her out.
 It feels nicer than that.
 She’d toss a choker for sure if it hurt bad that way.

 It is shaping her, though, has been since she first scammed it off another valley doll in the through fare when she first grew.

 Well, she’s doing okay.
-Her bun’s still messy, but her Choker’s fine with that.
+Her bun’s still messy, but her choker’s fine with that.
 Violent types like hair straight and tight.
 It’s always about pain with them.
 Her head is a cloud but if they grab it she can slip away and only lose a few strands.

 Not that it’s come to that, though when she first got it she was still shaving her head.
-Her Choker’s had a decade to keep her clear.
+Her choker’s had a decade to keep her clear.
 The cloud around her head isn’t aesthetic.
 It’s a sign that she’s kept her shit clear.
-That her Choker choices, hard lined now all the way down to soul expression, are working for her.
+That her choker choices, hard lined now all the way down to soul expression, are working for her.

 It shows on her body, skinny like it should be, maybe skinnier than she needs.
 But she’s still alive, still breathing, and not everyone is.
 Not everyone makes it, because it’s a cold world, and sometimes the weather remembers.
 Frost settles on streets and shoulders like snow, constellations, waves of stars.
 It falls the same way every time.